georgedouzas/georgedouzas.github.io/src/content/project/clustering-based-oversampling/index.md

 )
 ```

 The following functions extract and print the main characteristics of a binary class dataset.
-Specifically, the `extract_characteristics` function returns the number of samples, the number of features,  the labels and the number of samples for the majority and minority classes as well as the Imbalance Ratio defined as the ratio between the number of samples of the majority and minority classes, while the `print_characteristics` funcion prints them in an appropriate format:
+Specifically, the `extract_characteristics` function returns the number of samples, the number of features, the labels and the number of samples for the majority and minority classes as well as the Imbalance Ratio defined as the ratio between the number of samples of the majority and minority classes, while the `print_characteristics` function prints them in an appropriate format:

 ```python
 # Imports